top of page

 Cross Country training is typically broken up into blocks of time, with each training block having a specific purpose.

 Phase #1 happens during the Summer.
-This is the base building endurance phase and is characterized by running lots of miles at a moderate pace.
+This is the period where we give athletes tools they need to be successful once the competitive season begins.
+By far, the single most important way to become your best is by consistent running.
+6 days a week running with 1 day off is the game plan for the summer.
 Total weekly mileage will vary based upon the age of the athlete and their experience but will typically fall between 25 & 50 miles per week.
 One day will usually be a long run of 6-12 miles.
 Some moderately fast running will be targeted, as will hill repeats to build strength.
 Running activity will be supplemented with non running exercises designed to build core strength critical to healthy, fast running.
 Since phase 1 training is done during hot, humid Atlanta weather, hydration is critical!
 Drink up.
-Without this base phase of training, cross country runners will not be ready to move to the next phase and start racing.
+Without this consistent running phase of training, cross country runners will not be ready to move to the next phase and start racing.

 PHASE 2 - RACE PACE TRAINING

 Phase #2 happens the last few weeks of Summer and during the 1st 4-6 weeks of the cross country racing season.
-During this phase, a greater emphasis on training will move towards building the athlete's ability to run at a race pace tempo.
+During this phase, a greater emphasis on training will move towards building the athlete's ability to race.
 Once or twice a week we will do "hard" workouts to help prepare us mentally and physically for racing.
 We will do longer "tempo" workouts to build our aerobic engine and shorter quicker workouts to enhance our ability to shift gears and finish races.
-Welcome to the PAIN CAVE!
+You can't do something in a race you have never accomplished in practice.

 PHASE 3 - CHAMPIONSHIP PEAKING

 Phase #3 happens the last few weeks of the season.
 Early season cross country meets are not expected to be the fastest races.
-Every run from Summer up until this point is designed to help the runner build aerobic endurance, strength and speed.
-In the final part of the year, leading up to Championship racing season, training starts a "taper" phase.
+Every run from summer up until this point is designed to help the runner build aerobic endurance, strength, speed & grit.
+In the final part of the year, leading up to championship racing season, training starts a "taper" phase.
 Mileage may back off a little.
 Hard days will stay hard but the volume may decrease a little.
 Training now is designed to help athlete's "peak" and run their fastest when it counts.

 RUNNING SORENESS & INJURY